bbauska/UC-Davis-JS-Basics/readme.md

   alt="Add 'My First Script' as an h1." />
 </p>

-<p>First, I'm going to put some HTML on the page, My First Script, nice, if I spell that
+<p>First, I'm going to put some HTML on the page, My First Script.
+And then you can
-right.
-And then you can actually put scripts really anywhere inside this file.
+actually put scripts really anywhere inside this file.
 Sometimes they go in the head of the page here inside the head tag.
 Frequently, you'll see them down here just before the closing body tag.
 So I'm going to make a script tag.
 And then it puts the cursor between the two, and I can move that down.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 100. add new variable var hello (69) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->